 ‘Based on an internal assessment by Advanced

-Does the model have any limitations?
+Does an ML model have any limitations?

 How long does it take to launch the model in full?

-What involvement from the business you need?
+What involvement from the business is required?